What are Stakeholder in SOC 2

 Establishing a Transparent Control Mapping Process

-Begin by reviewing your organization’s responsibilities—from executive oversight to IT and compliance—and record each role with precision.
+Begin by reviewing your organisation’s responsibilities—from executive oversight to IT and compliance—and record each role with precision.
 A clear control mapping eliminates overlaps and produces an unbroken evidence chain in every audit window.
 Identify measurable performance indicators and construct a detailed control matrix so that each control action is linked to a specific owner.
 This precise alignment reinforces internal accountability and captures regulatory signals with exact timestamps.

 Embedding Role Assignments in Your Governance Framework